Frequently Asked Questions

 Very.
 But accuracy also depends on factors outside our control, such as podcast audio quality and transcription quality.
 We're constantly improving our algorithms to provide the most accurate results possible.

-Have questions, suggestions, or feedback?
+Have questions or suggestions to make this site better?
 We'd love to hear from you!

 Fill out this Google form.